amnotafraid/ninja-directory/README.md

 # Net Ninja Tutorial

-The tutorial was published on August 16, 2016.
+The [Net Ninja Youtube Tutorial](https://www.youtube.com/watch?v=DwTNR3EBSJQ) was published on August 16, 2016.
 I started working with it in January, 2017, and there were already some differences in the code that Angular 2 generated for me.

 When I typed `ng -v` on the command line, I got this: